eliskasl/sestrynacestach/wp-content/plugins/popup-maker/readme.txt

 9. Create any popup imaginable using our color pickers and sliders!

 == Changelog ==

+= v1.7.19 - 05/01/2018 =
+* Version bump due to svn file add issues during last commit.

+= v1.7.18 - 05/01/2018 =
+* Fix: Typo in JS that may cause errors for some.

+= v1.7.17 - 05/01/2018 =
+* Improvement: Added popup option to disable automatic re-triggering of popup after non-ajax form submission.
+* Improvement: Added notice when JS errors occur in Popup Maker admin interfaces with link to documentation for proper diagnosis & reporting.
+* Tweak: Added asset cache reset on update of core version & db version.
+* Tweak: Removed debug code.
+* Tweak: Simplified the post type batch processor setup for extensions.
+* Dev: Added base PUM_Extension_Activator class to standardize extension activation and various other things.

+= v1.7.16 - 04/24/2018 =
+* Tweak: Removed debug code.
+* Fix: Issue with valueless shortcode attributes not processing properly.
+* Fix: Issues where our scripts loaded before Ninja Forms scripts did and our integration didn't initialize.
+* Dev: Added helper function to return array of shortcodes and data in usable format from any content.
+* Dev: Added support for measure fields for shortcodes.

+= v1.7.15 - 04/14/2018 =
+* Improvement: Removed metadata from object models to reduce cache size as WordPress already has them cached.
+* Tweak: Added new filter and corrected typo in existing ones for extension integrations.
+* Fix: Bug for potentially missing variable.
+* Fix: Bug when using WordPress older than v4.4 and viewing the subscribers table.
+* Fix: Bug where google fonts didn't always get loaded correctly.
+* Fix: Missing styles from Advanced Theme Builder due to misordering.

 = v1.7.14 - 03/28/2018 =
 * Fix: Obscure PHP error caused by method from interface was marked abstract in an abstract class inheriting the interface.
 * Fix: Bug when jquery cookie is called from another plugin.